nilomr/pykanto/docs/contents/interactive-app.md

 # Interactive app

 `pykanto` includes a web application that allows you to interactively explore your data.
-It can be launched using a method of `KantoData` objects, for example:
+It can be launched using a method from the `KantoData` class:

 ```python
 dataset.open_label_app()